Last Updated on January 22, 2023

 This spell does require the target to fail an Intelligence saving throw, so make sure they are under the influence of a saving-throw disadvantage effect or some sort of debuff.
 You don’t want to waste an 8th-level spell slot on a failed saving throw.

-If you succeed in casting this spell on your target you will have essentially eliminated a BBEG, or at very least a spellcasting baddy that’s been a thorn in your side.
+If you succeed in casting this spell on your target you will have essentially eliminated a BBEG or at the very least a spellcasting baddy that’s been a thorn in your side.
 You know, at least for 30 days until they make their next saving throw.

 9th Level Spells